Using Go (Golang)

 proxy.golang.org

 .
-If you’re in mainland China or other network-restricted regions, you may encounter access issues.
+In Mainland China or in restricted networks, you may face issues.
 Configure theGOPROXY

-environment variable to use faster mirrors, such ashttps://goproxy.cn
+environment variable to use a faster mirror, such ashttps://goproxy.cn

 orhttps://goproxy.io

-).Q: My Go web app reports the port is already in use (address already in use) on startup!
+).Q: My Go web app fails to start and reports that the port is already in use (“address already in use”).
+How do I resolve this?

-A: This error means the port you specified (like 8080) is currently used by another process.
-Either change your Go app to listen on a different, unused port (like 8081, 9000, etc.), or stop the process occupying the port.
-On macOS, run
+A: This means the port you specified (e.g., 8080) is currently being used by another process.
+You have two options: (1) Change your Go app to listen on a different, free port (such as 8081 or 9000); or (2) Identify and terminate the process using the port.
+On macOS, you can run

 lsof -i :<port_number>